skreynolds/ENG720_python_models/05_open_ai_models/06_experiment_6/README.md

 <img src="https://fundraising.blackbaud.com.au/wp-content/uploads/2016/08/CDU-LOGO-RGB-LHS-1200x628.jpg" alt="Charles Darwin University - ENG720 Honours Thesis" width="200" />

-# Experiment 01
+# Experiment 06
 ## Intent
-Initial experimentation to understand if the environment, agent, and ddpg training algorithm has been implemented correctly.
+Experiment 5 produced promising results, however, was unable to reduce the frequency to acceptable levels.
+This experiment adjusts the reward function by changing the scalar multipliers on the frequency and tieline penalties.
+The idea is that by increasing the penalty on the frequency deviations, the ddpg algorithm will have greater incentive to drive the frequency deviations to zero.
+The control action penalty has been left as is so that agent puts less priority on control action minimisation, however, it still has incentive to reduce controller action where possible.

 ## Hyperparameters
 The specification of the hyperparamaters for the ddpg training algorithm are as follows: